bobbimanners/Zapple-II/README.md

 to run on the Softcard Z80 CPU and have all the system calls routed to the 6502 and serviced using the Apple II ROM monitor routines and the ProDOS MLI.

-This is at an embryonic stage at the moment as it only provides three system
+This is at an embryonic stage at the moment as it only provides a few system
 calls:

 - BDOS call 01h: `C_READ` - Console input
 - BDOS call 02h: `C_WRITE` - Console output
+- BDOS call 09h: `C_WRITESTR` - Console write string
 - BDOS call 0Bh: `C_STAT` - Console status
+- BDOS call 0Ch: `S_BDOSVER` - Return version number
+- BDOS call 0Dh: `DRV_ALLRESET` - Reset disks
+- BDOS call 0Eh: `DRV_SET` - Select disk

 There are two parts to the BDOS emulation: